iv-stpn/akka-abd-implementation/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Other than all the messages classes, receiver methods and actor attributes mentioned in part I. and III., there are many other variables we use for multiple purposes:

-- Defining operation schema: we considered that there are two types of operation schemes relevant to the system, alternating put and get operations and consecutive puts followed by consecutive gets.
+- Defining an operation schema: we considered that there are two types of operation schemes relevant to the system, alternating put and get operations and consecutive puts followed by consecutive gets.
 The `getMethod` attribute of `MyActor` (passed as a parameter to the constructor) controls which operation scheme is used: when `getMethod` is true, actors alternate between put and get operations (starting with a put, in total `2*M` operations), and when `getMethod` is false, the actors execute `M` puts followed by `M` gets.
 For debugging purpose, we also added a variable to disable get operations entirely: `launchGet`.
 When `launchGet` is true, gets will be launched, otherwise the actor will terminate after `M` puts.

 - Knowing details about the current operation: to keep track of the operation, we pass extra arguments to most messages in the system, that will be propagated through the different phases of the operation (reading phase, waiting phase, writing phase...) ; we put the information in the message themselves instead of extra attributes for debugging purposes, to reduce the number of total attributes, and to be able to customize a whole chain of operations with every new `Launch` message.